 Episode Eight sees Murakami memorizing the map he sees on the device and is able to reproduce it by drawing it on a sheet of paper.
 Murakami, with some help from Kazumi, work together and find that it’s a map of Nakakaruizaa.
-Murakami tells the witches that this is the best lead he has for the pills; however, since it appears the person who gave Kuroha the device doesn’t appear to be a friend to the witches, he insists on going to Nakakaruizaa alone.
+Murakami tells the witches that this is the best lead he has for the pills.
+However, since it seems the person who gave Kuroha the device doesn’t appear to be a friend to the witches, he insists on going to Nakakaruizaa alone.

 When Murakami returns to the church and starts looking around, he finds that on a wall that’s still standing, there’s writing in German with blood under some of the letters.
 Before he can examine much further, the police arrive to arrest Murakami for breaking and entering.
 He ends up being saved by Kuroha and Takatori, who came to the area after Kana had a forecast that Murakami would die.

 When Murakami returns home, he mentions they may still have one lead left: he believes the letters underlined in blood on the wall have to do with the password for the device.
 Before they can test anything, they have to get the girls somewhere safe before Murakami turns the device on.

 This episode also introduces Nanami, a powerful witch who has been assigned to locate #1107, which is the number for one of the escaped witches.
 My guess is that #1107 would be Kuroha.